jakgel/clusterbuster/README.md

 - matplotlib > (needs matplotlib.mlab)
 - reproject (the NVSS subtraction part)

-Add our github path to your bashrc like
+Add the github path to your bashrc like
 >> export PYTHONPATH="/PATH/TO/clusterbuster:${PYTHONPATH}"

 *Additional packaes needed?*